Found a problem? Check here.

 - Practice your family fire drill.

 - Read about the “Scientific Seven Minute Workout.”
-In the article there is a link to another article.
-Read that article.

 - This is the end of your work for this course for your first day.
 You are allowed to move at your own pace (this is homeschooling), but it’s intended you complete one lesson each week.

 - Read a health article.
 Tell a parent about what you learned.

 - Do the 7 minute workout.
 You can find the directions and list of exercises lots of places.
 Here’s one.